comet400/InBoxes/README.md

 # for Loop
     box x = 5 end

-    for i = 0 to x doIt
+    for i = 0 to x do
     print(x)
     end